kiboschool/course-c4s-writing/src/communicating-for-success/presentation-skills/assignment-4-code-demo.md

 ## Submission

-Your submission should be the link to Youtube video of your elevator pitch video.
+Your submission should be the link to the Youtube video of your elevator pitch video.

 **Submit your assignment on Gradescope and then upload a copy to the Week 5 submission area on the Woolf platform.**